 - Kristin Zecchinelli (maine momma)

-I just finished reading Hand in Hand last night and thoroughly enjoyed it.
+I just finished reading Hand in Hand :: Crafting with Kids last night and thoroughly enjoyed it.
 Each contributor shares her thoughts on creativity and on crafting with children.
 It was wonderfully refreshing and validating to read all these very personal takes on raising creative children.

 I got excited about children’s art and creativity all over again!